geetapuri-CL/calm-me-down/README.md

 - `nutrition` - Nutrition data
 - `settings` - User settings

+📊 Analytics Tab
+- Dedicated tabs for both platform-wide and personal analytics

+- Graphs show HR and steps changes over the course of music sessions

+- Analyze the effect of personalized music on user’s health metrics over time

 ## 🙏 Acknowledgments

 - Fitbit Web API for health data integration
 - Perplexity AI for natural language generation
 - Expo team for the amazing development platform
+- Supabase for backend session/biometric/feedback storage

 Made with ❤️ for mental wellness and music therapy